-Next I am adding the half bud so the top of the bud comes to the top of the calyx of the quarter bud, and taping it to the main stem.
-Then I’m adding another ribbon pick to the right hand side and taping it.
+Next, I am adding the half bud, so the top of the bud comes to the top of the quarter bud’s calyx and taping it to the main stem.
+Then I’m adding another ribbon pick to the right-hand side and taping it.

-As you add the flowers, leaves and picks just attach them to the main stem with a small amount of tape or the main stem will become too thick.
+As you add the flowers, leaves, and picks, attach them to the main stem with a small amount of tape, or the main stem will become too thick.

 Now I have assembled all the buds for the top of the arrangement.